Frequently Asked Questions

 Huron is a management consulting firm that has a large practice dedicated to working with colleges and universities.
 Huron was selected through a competitive RFP process and has supported several other large public universities in similar projects.
 More information about Huron is available on their website: https://www.huronconsultinggroup.com/

-The team assigned to our UM project focuses on human resources and talent management in higher education and has worked on other similar projects.
+The Huron team assigned to View2022 focuses on human resources and talent management professionals in higher education and has worked on other similar projects previously.

 Will the consultant determine job descriptions and pay scales?

-Huron will analyze data, develop drafts of job descriptions, and make recommendations to the University about pay structures and processes.
+Huron will analyze data, develop drafts of job profiles based on feedback from stakeholders across the university.
+Huron will make recommendations to the University about pay structures and processes.
 Ultimate changes will be informed by that work, but all final decisions will be made by the University in consultation with stakeholders.
 Any changes will be taken with consideration of university policy and any applicable regulations.

 Will the study change my pay?

-The study just creates new structures and processes for setting and adjusting pay.
+The study creates new structures and processes for setting and adjusting pay.
 No “automatic” pay increases will be made.
-We will also not reduce pay as a result of this study
+No employee’s pay will be reduced as a result of this study.

 Will this study bring University compensation to “market levels”?

-This study will look at the University’s compensation levels compared to the marketplace regionally, within public higher education, and in some cases nationally.
+This study will look at the University’s compensation levels compared to the marketplace locally, regionally and nationally, within public higher education, and in some cases general industry.
 It will provide insight into how our salaries compare.
-This information will help our leadership formulate an updated competitive compensation philosophy.
-The study will inform how we manage pay over the long term.
+One overarching goal has been and will continue to be to provide a structure that enables our employees to have competitive pay.

 Will this study address salary compression?

 Salary compression occurs when a new hire earns close to or more than an employee with more responsibility or a longer period of service might earn.
 The classification and compensation study will likely include processes to help us avoid compression in the future.
-Individual instances of compression, though, are not part of the study and are addressed through HR and unit leaders on campus when they arise.
-No job eliminations or pay reductions will take place.
+Individual instances of compression, will be identified as a part of the study.
+These will be addressed through HR and unit leaders.
+No job eliminations or pay reductions will take place because of View 2022.

 How long will it take for this work to be completed?